 I don't go to deeply explain it.
-If you understood previous one you may realize what';s going on hear.
-It'll take the value of eax and copy it to the location pointed by the vale of esp register
+If you understood the previous one you may realize what's going on here.
+It'll take the value of eax and copy it to the location pointed by the value of the esp register

-Can you understand what's following Assembly instruction?
-What it does?
+Can you understand what's following Assembly instructions?
+What does it do?

 mov eax, [esp+0x5c]

-The concept is same as mov eax, [esp].
-But this time we add a hexadecimal value to the value of esp register.
+The concept is the same as mov eax, [esp].
+But this time we add a hexadecimal value to the value of the esp register.
 What does it mean?
-Read following code and try to understand
+Read the following code and try to understand

-When we execute mov eax, [esp+0x5c], Followings are happened.
+When we execute mov eax, [esp+0x5c], the following happens.

-Next we add 0x5c to it.
+Next, we add 0x5c to it.
 The answer is 0xbffffcac.
-You can use a calculator to do it.

 After we treat this answer as a memory address and go to that location.
-Next we copy whatever found at that location and copy it to eax register.
+Next, we copy whatever is found at that location and copy it to the eax register.

 Let's take another example.

 mov [eax] [ebx]